- What is market-based pricing?

 Market-based pricing is an approach used by retailers to price products considering primarily competitor prices and other market data.
 Depending on the business strategy, brand and price positioning of a retailer, products could be priced somewhat higher or lower than competitors.
 The point here is that market data is the major contributor and core reference point while crafting prices.

 Now, when markets around the globe are facing the devastating economic impact of the Covid-19 pandemic, retailers have to adjust their business models and strategy to the new context.
 As more players move sales online, the competition intensifies.
-In the light of crisis, smart market-based pricing becomes a key not only to survive the pandemic, but also to increase market share and reinforce customer base.
+In the light of crisis, smart market pricing becomes a key not only to survive the pandemic, but actually thrive during the crisis and afterwards.
+For example, Competera has been helping leading UK-based online sports retailer WiggleCRC Group to increase market coverage, reduce pricing effort by 50% and handle more complex pricing rules and logic.
+You can read the case study here.

 If a company is positioning itself as a premium retailer with a range of additional client services to provide the best shopping experience, its prices are likely to be higher than market average.
 In this case, the generalized pricing formula might look as follows.